xy6g13/equinox_working/README.md

 - Geostrophy_assessment: To examine the validity of geostrophic balance.
 Momentum balances are also assessed.

-- Lag_vs_Eul_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.
+- Lagrangian_vs_Eulerian_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.

-- sandbox/ : Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); first trials with xmitgcm, basic stuff
+- sandbox/: Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); first trials with xmitgcm, basic stuff

 - GRL_LLC4320_Drifter_2019: Figures in Yu et al. 2019

-- KE_LLC4320/: LLC4320 output over the OSMOSIS region (from Z. Erickson) to assess KE exchanges and to test some of my ideas to work in future.

 - doc/ : conda and git info